-The story behind What Cricket Knows is interesting: My wife Lori was attending an acting class at Castleton University, and one requirement was for the class to write a scene from a totally non-existent play.
+The story behind What Cricket Knows is interesting: My wife Lori was attending an acting class at Castleton University in Vermont, and one requirement was for the class to write a scene from a totally non-existent play.
 Since I have a smidgen of acting experience, Lori asked me to help her pen the scene.
-In short, it was well received and the instructor casually commented that she would love to see the play that the scene came from.
-That comment gave life to What Cricket Knows.
+Our collaboration was well received and the instructor casually commented that she would love to see the (as-of-that-moment-unproduced) play that the scene came from.
+That comment gave life to the seeds of What Cricket Knows.
 If you like this and want to stay informed of the progress, please follow this blog (the button is on the right), LIKE and SHARE my Facebook page, and follow me on Twitter.

 Here is Act I/Scene 4 from What Cricket Knows.